Mountain bike terminology explained – an A to Z guide of jargon from the world of MTB

+Mountain bike terminology can be confusing at times, and it can seem like it has its own language.
 What does it mean, for example, for your suspension to 'bottom out', and what are 'braking bumps'?
 What exactly are the differences between the different types of mountain bikes?
 What are the different styles of riding such as cross-country mountain biking, trail mountain biking, and gravity mountain biking?
-And that's not counting all of the weird technical terms like 'chain stay' or 'rebound'.
+And there are plenty of weird technical terms to get your head around too.

 Here at Bike Perfect, we believe that mountain biking should be accessible to everyone.
-That's why we've created this list of mountain bike slang words that you might hear at the bike shop or trailhead.
+That's why we've created this list of mountain bike terminology – an A to Z of words and terms that you might hear at the bike shop or trailhead.
 Whether you're a beginner mountain biker or an expert, everyone has something new to learn.

-For this first section, we tackle everything you need to know about the bike itself.
+For this first section, we tackle everything you need to know about the best mountain bikes around.
 From mechanical terms to bike geometry and parts, we have you covered.
 When buying a new bike, you need to be familiar with things like wheelbase and head tube angle.
-Plus, knowing the different parts of a bike are crucial mountain bike skills when fixing your bike or bringing it to a mechanic.
-Continue reading to become an expert.
+Plus, knowing the different parts of a bike is a crucial mountain bike skill when fixing your bike or bringing it to a mechanic.

 AXS: SRAM's wireless shifting ecosystem